lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 	- Linux does this well, maybe connect to open-source

 ##### Software/Browser

+- Does the browser have built-in accessibility tools?

 - What is the responsibility of the software / browser and thus the person who makes it?
 - Challenges for coders here